sakshamsri4/next_gen_udyam/docs/project_roadmap.md

 ## Design Guidelines

-### NeoPOP Implementation
+### CRED Design Implementation
+- **Follow the CRED Design Guide**: Refer to `docs/cred_design_guide.md` for comprehensive design principles
+- **Core Design Philosophy**: Implement "Beauty as the Central Goal" with balance of form and function
+- **NeoPOP Design System**: Apply the current CRED design system with bold, colorful, and physical elements
-- Use elevated buttons with proper depth
+- **Typography**: Use the specified font system with clear hierarchy and weight contrast
-- Apply consistent color palette
+- **Color System**: Apply the defined color palette with high contrast and purposeful usage
-- Implement physical feedback on interactions
+- **Component Design**: Implement buttons, cards, navigation, and forms according to CRED specifications
-- Follow CRED design principles for typography and spacing
+- **Motion and Animation**: Follow animation principles for purpose-driven, natural, and subtle movements
+- **Illustrations and Icons**: Use the defined style for bold, colorful, and consistent visual elements

 ### Responsive UI Guidelines
 - Use responsive_builder for adaptive layouts